Ask Slashdot: Would You Use A Cellphone With A Kill Code?

 How would they know the code?

+So would the rest of society, because privacy is the concept that "won't fly" anymore.

-If you wipe your phone - you're a suspect (Score:2)
+If you wipe your phone - you're a suspect (Score:3, Insightful)

 Well, you wipe your phone when trying to enter - it means that you have something to hide and should be detained and not allowed in.